cara-tm/pat_article_social/help.md

 >    **tooltip**: String (optional).
 Tooltip of the link.
 Default: none (empty).
 >
 >    **input_tooltip**: String (optional).
 Tooltip for the permalink input.
 Default: none (empty).
+    Note: this tag return full article permlink URL but deals with smd_short_url plugin if installed and activated (short article URL).
 >
 >    **title**: String (optional).
 Title of the link.
 Default: none (empty).
 >